Package Leaflet: Information for the User

 Children and adolescents (10 years of age and older): The dose depends on body weight:

-To children and adolescents who start with one capsule of 0.25mg per day and later reach a stable weight above 40kg, the doctor will instruct them to change to one capsule of 0.5mg per day.
+For children and adolescents who start with a 0.25 mg capsule per day and later reach a stable weight above 40 kg, the doctor will instruct them to switch to a 0.5 mg capsule per day.
 In this case, it is recommended to repeat the observation period of the first dose.

 Do not exceed the recommended dose.